keelyjones/ucd-milestone-project-1/README.md

 >
 > As a mobile user, I want to be able to scroll through the content easily, without the need to zoom in and out.
 >
-> As a desktop user, I want to see asthetically pleasing content, with lots of images.
+> As a desktop user, I want to see aesthetically pleasing content, with lots of images.

 #### Design Process
 This wireframe maps out my initial ideas and design process: [MockFlow Wireframe](https://wireframepro.mockflow.com/view/M4532df4913ed1f6161b71fee797dafb71547727432927#/page/74c6bb192bf4439f9137bca0833f3745)